 I spent time with Granny during one memorable, snowy trip to Gloucestershire at Christmas in 1980.
 She was in her early 80s, frail but delighted to see me.
 She was full of family stories, which I lapped up.
-One day I’ll write more about her.
+Here’s my post about Dorothy and her ancestors.

-My Granny, Dorothy Bulmer, telling me some outrageous piece of lore about our illustrious ancestors.
+Above: My Granny, Dorothy Bulmer, telling me some outrageous piece of lore about our illustrious ancestors.
+Christmas 1980, in Gloucestershire.

 Adeline Nordendahl Hirsh was my Mormor – Swedish for mother’s mother.
 I’ve written about Adeline here.